FoxxMD/context-mod/examples/recentActivity/README.md

 ### Examples

-* [Free Karma Subreddits](/examples/recentActivity/freeKarma.json5) - Check if any of Author's aggregated submission origins are >10% of entire history
+* [Free Karma Subreddits](/examples/recentActivity/freeKarma.json5) - Check if the Author has recently posted in any "free karma" subreddits
-* [Free Karma Subreddits](/examples/recentActivity/freeKarma.json5) - Check if any of Author's aggregated submission origins are >10% of entire history
+* [Submission in Free Karma Subreddits](/examples/recentActivity/freeKarmaOnSubmission.json5) - Check if the Author has posted the Submission this check is running on in any "free karma" subreddits recently